melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 ##### XState

-- state machine library for managing complex state transitions and behavior in applications.
+- State machine.
+- Stronger TypeScript inference.
+- API similar to Redux.
+- Nice dev tools (visual editor extension for VSCode)

+You tend to have more nuanced state transitions and want something to untangle and manage these.
+Even logged in toe logge dout flows can start to get complex though.
+Different actions can be tied to different transitions.

+Fun fact: "XState" is created by David Khourshid.

 #### Signal/atomic-based